Kurento/kurento/source/tutorials/js/tutorial-4-one2one.rst

    }

-Kurento Server
+Kurento Media Server
 ==============

-This demo is using a remote Kurento Server located on ``demo01.kurento.org``.
-If you want to use another instance of Kurento Server, please visit first the `installation guide <../../Installation_Guide.rst>`_ for further information.
+This demo is using a remote Kurento Media Server located on ``demo01.kurento.org``.
+If you want to use another instance of Kurento Media Server, please visit first the `installation guide <../../Installation_Guide.rst>`_ for further information.
 Then, you should change the following line of `softphonePubnub.js <https://github.com/Kurento/kws-tutorial/blob/master/PubNub/softphonePubnub.js>`_: